camillebaldock/peer-to-peer-poker/README.md

 4) Address the ```#TODO: live in a helper, utility``` comment The consecutive_cards? methods is mainly checking whether an array is made of consecutive integers.
 The logic for this is now moved to the ArrayHelper.

+5) Address the ```#TODO: fail nicely when not 5 cards``` comment The HandParser now gets initialized with an array of card strings and fails if the array is the wrong size.